CityOfPhiladelphia/databridge-etl-tools/README.md

 Command line tools to extract and load SQL and Carto tables using [JSON Table Schema](http://frictionlessdata.io/guides/json-table-schema/).

 ## Overview
-Use this tool to extract data from an Oracle SDE database, load it to S3, and then load it to PostGIS or Carto from S3.
+Use this tool to extract data from a source such as an Oracle SDE database, load it to S3, and then load it to a destination such as PostGIS or Carto from S3.
 In order for this to work, a JSON table schema for the table you are working with needs to reside in S3, in the bucket _citygeo-airflow-databridge2_ in the _schemas/_ folder.

 The tool can be used either with Docker or as a standalone Python package.